What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Here are some of the nicest boutique hotels in Seoul worth looking into.

-Where to stay in Seoul for a month or longer?
+What is the best area to stay in Seoul for a month or longer?

-The state highly regulates long-term rental contracts, and the three officially sanctioned contractual options are not financially feasible for stays shorter than 1 year.
-So, your best bet is AIRBNB (or VRBO).
-The prices for an AIRBNB are between 800 to 3.000 USD / month for 2 people, so I would say that you can find a decent place at 1.200 USD / month, maybe even lower, depending on your expectations.
+The prices for an AIRBNB are between 800 and 3.000 USD / month for two people, so I would say that you can find a decent place at 1.200 USD / month, maybe even lower, depending on your expectations.

 Another option is to stay in an expat-friendly serviced apartment as we did.
 You pay by the month, and the fee includes all the additional services (internet, heating, water, electricity).

 We lived in a ~100 sqm, 2-bedroom service apartment and paid around 2.200 USD / month, including all the associated costs, access to the gym, and one underground parking space.
-We really enjoyed staying at DMC Ville and we highly recommend it for people traveling with children, when they want to stay in Seoul for a longer time.

-Where to stay in Seoul for a week?
+What is the best area to stay in Seoul for a week?

 If you are planning to spend one week in Seoul and are looking for the best area to stay in, there are plenty of options.
 While 7 days might seem like a lot of time, keep in mind Seoul is a big metropolis with plenty of things to do and see.
 Staying in the perfect location could make or break your holiday.

-Where to stay in Seoul for nightlife?
+What is the best area to stay in Seoul for nightlife?

 In Gangnam, you can find trendy rooftop bars and clubs where you can dance the night away.